henrychronowski/bucharest/README.md

 Basic workflow while on any branch

 This is the workflow that everyone will follow while on their own branch.
-Merging branches will be handled by the Git Master.

 General Workflow